TheRickMJ03/Human_AI2D_ImageGen/README.md

 - Requires **GPU-accelerated VM** for SAM2 + LGM.
 - Cloud APIs (OpenAI, Hugging Face, Google) need active tokens/credentials.
 - All generated assets are **timestamped** for reproducibility.

+### 🚧 Work in Progress
+- **Reset feature:** A button to re-align the 3D object perfectly over the 2D image (including position and rotation).
+- **Improvement 1:** Adjusting the size and initial placement of the `.ply` file so that the 3D object (e.g., hat) matches the scale and position of the corresponding 2D object.